fe-moldark/wesleykent-website/privilegeescalation.markdown

 ---

 # Introduction
 Alrighty, so there's a lot that can be said here.
-I'm unsure how far into this I should go before I lose my mind alongside you reading this, so this might be briefer than it could be.
+I'm unsure how far into this I should go before I lose my mind alongside you, so this might be briefer than it could be.
 We'll see.
 <br><br>
 To better qualify the situation - privilege escalation implies you already have some type of access to a system, say through a basic end user that had a poor password.
-The following scenarios imply you already have a shell of some kind, and you are looking to further exploit that and get to the point where you are running the shell as an admin / root or at least can execute commands as an admin / root.
+The following scenarios imply you already have a shell of some kind, and you are looking to further exploit that and get to the point where you are running the shell as an admin / root, or at least can execute commands as one.
 <br><br><br>
 # Let's start with sudo -l and SUID permissions
 One of the go to commands once you've established yourself within a shell on a system is a quick `sudo -l`.
-Takes two seconds to type and another thirty seconds to check if anything from that might be helpful.
+It takes two seconds to type and another thirty seconds to check if anything from those results might be useful.
 What that does is list the commands that you can run as sudo, on a properly configured system this should be all but zero for normal users.
 <br><br>
 Let's say there is an improperly configured system that allows you to run `/usr/bin/less` with sudo rights.
 This could lead to you reading files that you should not have access to.
 The easiest way to discover if there is a way to exploit whatever is listed from the `sudo -l` command is to reference [gtfobins](https://gtfobins.github.io/).
 They have a _massive_ library of ways to bypass restrictions and escalate your privileges - their site will be referenced multiple times throughout my [CTF Exploits](/blog) page.
 <br><br>